zammad/zammad-org/src/pt_BR/reference/privacy.md

 ### Sessões de chat

-Assim que uma sessão de chat for marcada como **fechada**, ela é agendada para exclusão automática 12 meses depois.
-Registros de endereço IP para sessões de chat podem ser excluídos manualmente seguindo as [etapas da página do console rails](/pt_BR/reference/rails-commands#remove-ip-address-logs).
+Once a chat session has been marked **closed**, it is scheduled for automatic deletion 12 months later.
+IP address logs for chat sessions can be deleted manually by following the [steps from the Rails console page](/en/reference/rails-commands#remove-ip-address-logs).

 ### Registro de chamadas CTI